atrichaudhuri/IndiaTradeML/README.md

 ## Predict Future Import Values

-The primary objective is to use linear regression to estimate the total value of trade that will take place in the coming years.
+The primary objective is to use linear regression to estimate the total value of trade that will take place in the next 5 years (2019 to 2023).

 ## Visualize The Given Data